A professional conference organiser doesn’t come cheap. Here’s why they’re worth the fee.

 Can you go through venue contracts with a fine-tooth comb, spotting problematic words like “exclusive” (which means you can only use potentially expensive in-house suppliers)?
 Do you have strong negotiating skills and solid relationships with event suppliers built on previous experience and mutual trust?

 A professional conference organiser can research solid conference suppliers, compile quotes and then supply this information to your organising committee for a final decision.
-The PCO acts as the main point of contact for your committee and can manage all communication and ensure each supplier provide their service at the agreed standard.
-This removes a great deal of time in researching, requesting information and communicating back and forth with suppliers.
-Instead, your PCO becomes the one point of contact for you and your suppliers.
+This will save you from endless online searches trying to spot the reputable-yet-cost-effective supplier who can meet your needs.
+The PCO acts as the main point of contact for your committee and can manage all communication and ensure each supplier provides their service to the agreed standard.
+This is especially useful around areas live AV, and the mobile app for your conference.

 Marketing and promoting

 Ask any newbie conference organiser and they’ll tell you that one of the biggest struggles they encounter is promoting their conference to interested researchers.
 A professional conference organiser will take care of marketing and promoting your conference to attract authors and delegates.
 The service may include website design and content maintenance, social media management, PR and media releases to relevant publications.
-Utilising the marketing and communication skills a PCO can offer can greatly assist in spreading the word about your conference.
+Whether you want advice or marketing and promotion management, PCOs have the knowledge, skills, tools and contacts to create a successful conference.
+Tapping their skills can greatly assist in spreading the word about your conference.

 Managing your conference management software

 If you want them to, your PCO can also handle setting up and running aspects of your conference management software.
-Your committee will still be in charge of which topics authors can submit under, and how the review process works, but your event pro can then send reviewer invitations, configure your registration form and build your book of proceedings.
+Your committee will still be in charge of which topics authors can submit under, and how the review process works, but your event pro can do the more admin-focused tasks, like sending reviewer invitations, configuring your registration form and building your book of proceedings.
 So that’s more time for your committee to spend on ensuring your conference has a high-quality technical programme.

 Managing your conference contacts

 Almost every one of your conference contacts – from your plenary speakers to your reviewers – will have a long list of priorities that come ahead of your conference.
 People often don’t have time to fully read things.
-Or they park an important email and then it disappears down their inbox and never gets actioned.
+Or they park an important email and then it disappears down their inbox.

 If you’re organising the conference by yourself, expect that you’re going to have to walk people through a lot of stuff.
 (And sometimes you might just end up doing it for them – like selecting a reviewer’s speciality topics, or registering on behalf of a plenary speaker.)
 Here’s where a PCO can be invaluable in keeping on top of who’s been asked to do what, sending timely reminders, and stepping in and completing tasks when it’s appropriate.